gegp01/gaia/R/progressive_interpolation.md

 Global time series are often incomplete, hence missing data must be infered before performing analyses like Principal Components and Singular Value Decomposition.
 Here, a progessive interpolation is implemented on the Global time series of air temperatures reported by Berkeley Earth (https://berkeleyearth.org/data/).

 In the Berkeley database, 6.17 % of the data are missing, in particular recent data in large regions of Antartica and Africa (Figure 1).
-The progressive method implemented here, in the presented algorithm, interpolated almost all of the missing data (Figure 2).
+The progressive method implemented by the algorithm in this repository, interpolated almost all of the missing data (Figure 2).

 <div align=center>
   <h4>Figure 1.
 Original dataset.</h2>